Jared Freeman

 Conference Panels, Presentations, and Posters

-Dubrow, S., Wood, M., & Freeman, J. (In review).
+Dubrow, S., Wood, M., & Freeman, J. (2021).
 Utilizing social network analysis for innovation enterprises.
 In E. Torres (Co-Chair) & C. Maupin (Co-Chair), Research Incubator: IGNITE-ing Multiteam Systems Research.
-Alternative session to be presented at the Annual Conference of the Society for Industrial and Organizational Psychology.
+Paper to be asynchronously presented at the 15th Annual Conference of the Interdisciplinary Network for Group Research.
+(Virtual conference due to COVID-19).
+(Slides here)

 Bennett, W., Freeman, J., (2017).
 Agents from the future.
 Proceedings of I/ITSEC 2017, Orlando, FL.